Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/README.md

 In order to use OneApi in Visual Studio you will need to download [OneApi base toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/toolkits.html#base-kit), this will download the icpx compiler which is use to compile sycl code.
 In order to used it within Vscode you will also need to add the extension in Visual studio code.
 The extension is called "Extension Pack for Intel(R) oneAPI Toolkits".

 > **Note**: If you are on windows you will also need to downloads Visual Studio which is not be confuse with Vscode.
-When you download Visual Studio make sure to download C++ devellopement desktop.
+When you download Visual Studio make sure to download C++ developement desktop.